outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - agent intents (trying to surprise the magician by subverting expectations of their choice)
         - related variables
           - attention
-      - limits of solvability occur with non-interchangeable (not equal) alternatives that can't be distinguished with the given info, without being given the info of the answer
+      - limits of solvability occur with non-interchangeable (not equal) alternatives that can't be distinguished with the given info, without being given the info of the answer (or info that makes it identifiable or possible to filter/reduce other options)
         - there may be some combination of movement, rule selection, default config, attention & memory that produces difference choices without giving clear info signaling this difference (limit of solvability is reached)

     - optimizability of a problem, given resource limits (market, time, info about alternative, related, & interactive products)